gabrielpreda/nasa_2020/analysis/README.md

 This data can help us understand how families are coping with WFH and home schooling / online learning constraints due to lockdown in Europe countries.

+#### Unemployment in EU

+Unemployment in EU, grouped by country, sex, age - data up to April 2020.
+Some countries shows an sharp increase in unemployment - especially for people <25
+(some cases, male more impacted than female); it might be, in some countries cases, a seasonal effect.
+The sharp increase arrives on a general decreasing trend, with some countries with an overlap of bi-qarterly peaks.

 Households - type of connection to the internet - filtered on EU countries & 2-adults household (2019)

 ### UN Data